Hermosillo: 21st century

 In 2000, the businessman Pancho Búrquez was elected as municipal president for National Action Party, in that triennium, the municipality won national awards (such as that of the Secretariat of Comptroller ship and Administrative Development of the federal government, as well as of the International City/County Management Association as one of the most transparent cities in the world.
 Investment grew in the early decade thanks to the ease of doing business.

-One of the most important events in Hermosillo was the event of the ABC Nursery Fire on June 5, 2009.
-According to the Attorney General's Office of the State of Sonora, there were 49 deaths in the ABC nursery fire.
-The fire apparently began in a warehouse with government documents planning to disappear, then expanded to daycare.
+One of the most important events in Hermosillo was the ABC Nursery Fire on June 5, 2009.
+According to the Attorney General's Office of the State of Sonora, there were 49 deaths in the fire.
+The fire apparently began in a warehouse, then expanded to the daycare.
 Most of the children died of asphyxiation.
-There were about 100 children inside the building, firefighters and the population had to make holes in the walls to rescue the children, ranging from six months to five years. surname a stir both nationally and internationally and society's demand for justice.
-As a result of these events, June 3, 2010 was published in the Official Journal of the Federation the [decree] by which Day of national mourning is declared on June 5, for the tragedy that occurred at the "ABC Nursery, Civil Society" in Hermosillo, Sonora, on June 5, 2009 and "In sign of national mourning, the izamient is agreed or the National Flag at half-mast on June 5 of each year. parents of victims and citizen organizations, Year-by-year they are reminded by releasing pink and blue balloons on behalf of the nursery children from the tragedy was thoroughly amended by the General Law on Provision of Services for Child Care, Care and Integral Child Development, a legal framework that regulates the operation of nurseries at the national level.
-It was published in the [Official Journal of the Federation], on October 27, 2011.
+There were about 100 children inside the building; firefighters and the population had to make holes in the walls to rescue the children, ranging from six months to five years.

+The fire caused a stir both nationally and internationally.
+As a result of these events, on June 3, 2010, a decree was published in the Official Journal of the Federation declaring June 5 a day of national mourning.
+The National Flag is flown at half-mast on June 5 of each year.
+Parents of victims and citizen organizations annually remind the nation by releasing pink and blue balloons on behalf of the nursery children who died.
+Changes were made in the General Law on Provision of Services for Child Care, Care and Integral Child Development, a legal framework that regulates the operation of nurseries at the national level, to ensure the tragedy would not be repeated.
+The changed standard was published in the [Official Journal of the Federation], on October 27, 2011.

 Geography

 As the municipal seat, the city of Hermosillo is the local government of over 3,800 other localities, with a combined territory of 14880.2 km2.

 The two most important rivers are the Sonora and the San Miguel.
 Both of these are used for irrigation purposes with the Abelardo L. Rodriguez Dam located on the San Miguel River.
 The population increase of the municipality, currently at 2.5% annually, puts pressure on the infrastructure of the city, especially its water supply.
-Decades of overpumping of ground water has led to the aquifer levels being lower than sea levels, and sea water creeping in as an "artificial recharge."
+Decades of overpumping of ground water have led to the aquifer levels being lower than sea levels, and sea water creeping in as an "artificial recharge."